MathanCR7/leonex_materialhub/README.md

     ```bash
     cd backend
-    node server.js
+    node server.js # Use the command specified in your backend setup
+    # Alternative commonly used commands: npm start OR npm run dev
     ```

-    The backend API should now be running, typically on the port specified in your `.env` file (e.g., 5001).
+    The backend API should now be running, typically on the port specified in your backend `.env` file (e.g., 5001).

-2.  **Start the Frontend Development Server:**
+2.  **Start the Frontend Development Server (using Vite):**
     ```bash
     cd frontend
-    npm start # or yarn start (depending on your package.json scripts)
+    npm run dev # Standard command for Vite development server
+    # Alternative if using yarn: yarn dev
     ```
-    The frontend application should open in your browser, typically on a port like 3000, 5173 (Vite default), or 8080.
+    The frontend application should open in your browser, typically on a port like 5173 (Vite default).

 ## Initial Testing Credentials

-For initial testing and exploration of different user capabilities in the development environment, you can use the following credentials:
+For initial testing and exploration of different user capabilities in the development environment, you can use the following credentials.
+These accounts are typically created by the database seed script.

 *   **Admin**
     *   Username: `admin`